cppalliance/safe-cpp/proposal/draft.md

 The compiler drains the iterator by calling `next` until the optional it returns is `.none`.
 Each invocation of `slice_iterator:next` forms a borrow to the current element and advances the current pointer.
 Because we chose the const iterator, the template parameter is deduced as `T=const int`.
 Lifetime elision invents a lifetime parameter and attaches it to both the mutable self borrow and the shared borrow inside the optional.
 Again, the lifetime on the self parameter _outlives_ the lifetime on the result object.
 These lifetime constraints feed the [constraint equation](#systems-of-constraints) to enable inter-procedural live analysis.

 It's the periodic call into `next` that keeps the original borrow on `vec` live.
 Even though the use of next is lexically before the push_back (it's at the top of the loop, rather than inside the loop), control flow analysis shows that it's also _downstream_ of the push_back.
 MIR analysis follows the backedge from the end of the body of the loop back to its start.
-That establishes the liveness of the shared borrow on vec.
+That establishes the liveness of the shared borrow on `vec`.

 ```cpp
 template<class T+>